janhohenheim/avian_interpolation/readme.md

 For a full explanation, see Bevy's [`physics_in_fixed_timestep`] example.
-The short version is that on fast enough machines, your game will update its rendered frame more often than it will updste its physics simulation.
+The short version is that on fast enough machines, your game will update its rendered frame more often than it will update its physics simulation.
 This means that sometimes e.g. your camera will be moved around without any physics objects being updated this frame.
 This will lead to the physics object's movement looking chppy and jittery, like on the right window in the video above.

 There are a number of ways in which we can deal with this, and the easiest is interpolation.
-By letting the visuals of the physics objects intentionally lag a tiiiiiny bit behind, we can smoothly interpolate between the last two values, leading to smooth and correct visuals, at the cost of the rendered objects being behind the underlying physics objects by about 15 ms. For most games, that is not noticeable at all and will just "magically" make the game more smooth, like on the left window in the video above :)
+By letting the visuals of the physics objects intentionally lag a tiiiiiny bit behind, we can smoothly interpolate between the last two values, leading to smooth and correct visuals, at the cost of the rendered objects being behind the underlying physics objects by a bit.
+How much?
+Well, long story short, expect the physics to be ahead of the graphics by a single digit millisecond value.
+For most games, that is not noticeable at all and will just "magically" make the game more smooth, like on the left window in the video above :)

 ## Usage